gvwilson/thirdbit/src/fiction/iffy/index.md

 Tell me more about this ship of yours…"

-Wales locked his toolboxes in his room before they left and put a small toy bear with bright blue eyes on the shelf above them.
+Wales locked his toolboxes in his room before they left and put a small toy bear on the shelf above them.
 "To keep an eye on things,"
 he said,
 tapping the tech in his temple.
 Iffy nodded—smart toys were an everyday thing, even for someone who had grown up as poor as she had.
-She didn't know what the orange-and-red globe of Mars next to the bear was for, but she suspected it would do more than just watch if someone broke in.
+She didn't know what the orange-and-red globe of Mars next to the bear was for, but she suspected it would do more than just spin if someone broke in.

 A pair of bulky gray drones hovered over the harbor as Iffy and Wales walked down to the pier.